Haish Memorial Library: History

 The building, located in DeKalb, Illinois, was dedicated in 1931 after construction during 1930.
 Constructed using funds willed by Jacob Haish, $150,000 to be precise, the building marked the first time the DeKalb Library had its own building.
 Previously it was in the second floor of city hall, then at 125 S. 2nd St., in DeKalb.
 From 1923 until the Haish Library's dedication the library was housed on the second floor of the Daily Chronicle building on Lincoln Highway.

 Its facade is constructed from Indiana Bedford limestone and reflects the art deco style prominent during the 1920s and 1930s.
 Designed by Chicago-based White & Weber, the library was originally capable of housing 80,000 volumes.
 The building also had an exhibition hall that could be accessed by a separate entrance.
 The main entrance features a formal garden.
 In 1979 a major addition to the library opened, the West Wing.
 With its addition to the National Historic Register in 1980 the Haish Memorial Library joined other DeKalb landmarks with that designation such as the Egyptian Theatre, the Gurler House, the Ellwood House and the Glidden House.

+September 10, 2016, the library reopened with phase two of a new expansion completed, which added 46,000 sq. ft to the existing 19,000 sq. ft floorplan, which included an upper level with a new children's section and play room, a computer area, and additional room for children's and adolescent's books, as well as a private room for the library's children-focused events, and four study rooms.
+Downstairs introduced a new teen's room, with teen's books, board games, televisions, and several video game consoles.
+3D printers and digital scanners for photographs and documents were some of the new items included in reopening, available for free use in the computer lab.
+There is a local history room, which includes documents, regional books, and resources.
+The building is now wheelchair accessible, with automatic doors, elevators, and a gentle ramp to the door.
+It now features self-checkout machines.

+Resources

+The Haish Memorial Library has access to over one million items, including but not limited to books, CDs, DVDs, streaming services, magazines and more.
+The building provides free Internet access and study rooms to visitors.

+Events

+The library hosts around 130 free programs every month, ranging from digital literacy classes, to story times for a variety of ages, to after-hours concerts.
+Some events are hosted monthly, including the Sustainability Swap, which allows for community members to exchange lightly used clothing and houseplants.

+Trivia events, the Anime & Manga Club, Tax-Aide programs, hobby events like vinyl cutting, yarn crafts, papercraft events, loom weaving, 3D modeling, Chess Club, Pokémon Club, gaming tournaments and history classes are just some examples of the events available for a variety of ages.

+The library currently has nine separate book clubs for various age groups, ranging from children to adults.